-We've previously said that SWOT is the salt of strategy, if that's the case then it's fair to say PESTLE is the pepper... they complement each other well and are both found in many good strategies. 🧂
+We've previously said that SWOT Analysis is the salt of strategy, it's used in most recipes.
+If that's the case then it's fair to say PESTLE is the pepper... they complement each other well and are both found in many good strategies. 🧂

 Before we begin, if you've not heard of PESTLE before remember to check out our Introduction to PESTLE before you read this guide.

 There are a number of pillars to work through with a PESTLE, so you may find that it’s useful to either segment your team into groups who focus on different parts, or tackle each area within a defined period of time.

 The hardest part of PESTLE can be defining the scope, so agree with the team if you’re looking at things from a country specific perspective, or if you’re factoring in global considerations.
 If you consider too many factors at a global level, e.g. a business in the US citing Brexit, you may find the PESTLE becomes too broad.